Article Overview: Pros and Cons of Living in Phoenix

 With a metro growth rate of 15%, Phoenix is one of the fastest growing cities in the country.
 As with anything, growing pains are to be expected but I’d be remiss if I didn’t mention the exciting opportunities that growth brings.

 Things like new restaurants, exhibits, fashion trends and jobs.
-Not to mention the influx of new people!
+Plus, the influx of new people!

 You can easily live in Phoenix for the next ten years and find your friend circle growing with the seasons (if you’re open to meeting new people).